-There are two type of sensors used, the PMD (WB2023LP) and the CMG-1T (or -3T EBB) for the OBS.
-The CMG sensor is used with an active leveling mechanism, but the PMD sensor is operated under possible inclination.
+There are three type of sensors used, the 1Hz (LE3D-lite) the PMD (WB2023LP) and the CMG (-1T or -3T for OBS, 360 s) for the OBS.
+The 1Hz and CMG sensors are used with an active leveling mechanism, but the PMD sensor is operated under possible inclination.
 The horizontal components of the PMD sensors work correctly anyway, but the vertical component could be contaminated by horizontal components.
 So that, the data of the inclinometer, within the electric compass, on the PMD sensor is used to obtain the true vertical component after the instrumental response correction of three components.
 The information about the inclination of PMD sensor is also indicated in the station list.
 Pitch indicates an inclination of H1 axis in degree (up is positive) and roll indicates an inclination of H2 axis in degree (down is positive).
 The data are not corrected to remove the instrumental response.
 Some BBOBS were equipped with a differential pressure gauge (DPG) [17].
 Sensor response of DPG in a seed file is based on manufacture's data sheet.
 Please note that the response of DPG on the seafloor may be different.